-Ho Chi Minh City is the compelling commercial hub of modern Vietnam, with wide boulevards, grand colonial buildings, cultural sights, and a vibrant tangle of narrow laneways – all framed by a kinetic river of traffic.
-From noodle breakfasts to evening drinks, here’s how to make the most of two days in Saigon.
+Ho Chi Minh City is the compelling commercial hub of modern Vietnam, with wide boulevards, grand colonial buildings, cultural sights, and a vibrant tangle of narrow paths – all framed by a kinetic river of traffic.
+From noodle breakfasts to evening drinks, here’s how to make the most of a weekend in Saigon.

 Pull up a stool at Ben Thanh market for a hearty breakfast of herb-laden pho (noodle soup) and ca phe sua da (iced coffee with milk).
 From Ben Thanh's iconic clock tower, it's a short stroll to Ho Chi Minh City's Fine Arts Museum, a building displaying the elegant architecture of French colonial times.
 The galleries showcase centuries-old statuary and a superb collection of propaganda art and other pieces inspired by the tragedy of war.
 (Art lovers: consider taking a longer tour of the city's art scene.)
 From the heritage of the Fine Arts Museum, continue to the soaring modernity of the 68-storey Bitexco Financial Tower.
 Ascend to the 48th-floor Saigon Skydeck for views of the impetuous growth of Vietnam's economic capital, or spend the entrance fee instead on an Italian coffee with the same views from the EON Heli Bar on the 52nd floor.